LucasGasque/LucasGasque/README.md

 # Hi there 👋

 My name is Lucas Gasque, I'm from Brazil 🇧🇷
-I'm studying to be a Full-Stack Dev.
+I'm studying at Kenzie Academy-Brazil to be a Full-Stack Dev.

 ## Technologies